 How much is the Adoption Tax Credit?

-As of 2015, the federal tax credit was up to $13,400 for qualified expenses, which include court cost, attorney fees, agency fees, travel expenses (including lodging and meals), and other expenses directly related to the adoption.
+The federal tax credit amount various per year, and the credit includes qualified expenses, which include court cost, attorney fees, agency fees, travel expenses (including lodging and meals), and other expenses directly related to the adoption.

-The federal tax credit of $13,400 applies for qualified and non-qualified expenses for special needs adoptions.
+The federal tax credit applies for qualified and non-qualified expenses for special needs adoptions.

 Discuss your adoptions options in a confidential consultation with an attorney in our office.